Promote culture exchange and learning opportunities through our projects in Chikwawa, Malawi

-The main object for which the organization is established is to aspire to improve the living conditions of the poor and marginalized by adopting strategies through community initiative, socio-economic empowerment and promotes dialogue and debate within the beneficiary communities.
+The main object for which the organization is established is to aspire to improve the living conditions of the poor and marginalized by adopting strategies through community initiative, and socio-economic empowerment and promoting dialogue and debate within the beneficiary communities.
 Also to challenge the socio-economic inequalities and enable the vulnerable sections of society towards the goal of self-reliance.

 What are the tasks and activities involved?

 We ask the volunteer to teach English, Mathematics, play games and bring a bit of light and love in this area with your personality and skills to the children and community in large.
-Once you visit us, you will be teaching at school from Monday-Friday and we encourage you to help the staffs and planning additional activities in the afternoon.
+Once you visit us, you will be teaching at school from Monday-Friday and we encourage you to help the staff and plan additional activities in the afternoon.
 You will also provide various activities to the children in the area, such as

 - art drawing,